Transient Growth in Stochastic Burgers Flows: Computational Results

 for both noise levels.
-While the relation between $\Ecal(\ebb[u^{K,N}(t)])$ and $\ebb[\Ecal(u^{K,N}(t))]$ is a consequence of Jensen's inequality \eqref{eq:jensen}, the fact that these two quantities in fact bracket the enstrophy of the deterministic solution uniformly in time appears rather non-obvious.
+While the relation between $\Ecal(\ebb[{ u(t)}])$ and $\ebb[\Ecal({ u(t)})]$ is a consequence of Jensen's inequality \eqref{eq:jensen}, the fact that these two quantities in fact bracket the enstrophy of the deterministic solution uniformly in time appears rather non-obvious.
 This conclusion is further elaborated in Figure \ref{fig:incsgm} where we show the time evolution of the three quantities from \eqref{eq:EEE} for increasing noise levels.
-We see that the difference between $\Ecal(\ebb[u^{K,N}(t)])$ and $\ebb[\Ecal(u^{K,N}(t))]$ increases with the noise magnitude $\sigma^2$, such that at large noise levels the enstrophy of the expected value of the solution exhibits no growth at all.
-The fluctuations evident in $\Ecal(\ebb[u^{K,N}(t)])$ corresponding to the largest noise level are a numerical artefact resulting from an insufficient number of Monte Carlo samples.
-This is due to the fact that increased noise levels slow down the convergence of the Monte Carlo approach, a phenomenon which may in principle be deduced from Theorems \ref{conv:nks} and \ref{thm:convnks} by noting the possible dependence of the constant $C$ on the noise magnitude $\sigma^2$.
+We see that the difference between $\Ecal(\ebb[{ u(t)}])$ and $\ebb[\Ecal({ u(t)})]$ increases with the noise magnitude $\sigma^2$, such that at large noise levels the enstrophy of the expected value of the solution exhibits no growth at all.
+The fluctuations evident in $\Ecal(\ebb[{ u(t)}])$ corresponding to the largest noise level are a numerical artefact resulting from an insufficient number of Monte Carlo samples, {due to the fact that increased noise levels slow down the convergence of the Monte Carlo approach.}

+{The distributions of the maximum enstrophy values $\max_{t \ge 0} \E(u({t;\omega}))$ corresponding to different stochastic realizations $\omega$ of the noise are shown for the cases with $\E_0 = 10, 10^3$ and $T = 1$ as probability distribution functions (PDFs) in Figures \ref{fig:pdf}(a,b).
+It is evident from these figures that the PDFs are non-Gaussian and, in particular, are asymmetric with heavy, possibly algebraic, tails characterizing values of $\max_{t \ge 0} \E({u(t,\omega)})$ larger than $\ebb[{\max_{t \ge 0} \Ecal(u(t))}]$.
+However, it is also clear that the deviation from the Gaussian behavior is significantly smaller in the larger enstrophy case (Figure \ref{fig:pdf}(b)) than in the lower enstrophy case (Figure \ref{fig:pdf}(a)).
+This deviation also tends to increase with the noise magnitude $\sigma^2$.}